Khan/engblog/src/posts/working-remotely.md

 One of the most striking differences between Khan Academy and my other remote working experiences is that there's a visible effort by everybody to be inclusive.
 Our office is in Mountain View, California.
 For me (and for the other East Coasters), this means that we have a three-hour difference between the on-site work day.
 We don't have a rigid set of core working hours, and employees are free to work when they're able.
 We try to be mindful of people's schedules, of course.
 This means that teams make a conscious effort to share a few hours of each day for meetings and synchronous conversation.

 Every meeting room has teleconferencing hardware that's easy to use.
-If there's a problem with audio and remote employees aren't able to take part, the meeting either halts until the problem gets solved, or (as I saw recently), on-site employees will band together to start taking realtime notes in a shared Google Doc.
+If there's a technical issue that prevents remote employees from taking part, the meeting typically halts until the problem gets solved.
+Sometimes the solution is creative; when the audio stopped working in a recent meeting, on-site employees banded together to communicate via realtime notes in a shared Google Doc.
 And when there's discussion in or after a meeting, everybody is aware of the small delay when teleconferencing, and patiently waits to make sure they won't be speaking over top of somebody else.

 This mindfulness is the biggest work-related difference that I've found here.
 Khan Academy is always thoughtful of the fact that there are people who work outside of the main office.
 As an organization, everybody is reflective about communication strategies.
 We consciously make time for face-to-face meetings.
 We try to write documentation in a way that enables asynchronous work.
 And we're respectful about the fact that some people are most comfortable working in the early hours of the day while others prefer to start in the late morning and work into the evening.